-In this section, you can see things to see and do by location.
+In this section, you can see the best Rhodes Sightseeing but also things to see by location.

 The Palace of Grand Master is located at the end of Knights Street.
 This is one of the best preserved castles of the Mediterranean and the symbol of the island.
 It was constructed by the Knights of Saint John in the Medieval times and was reconstructed in the early 20th century.